Ammar793/Tekathon2018/README.md

 3. For Teserract OCR, download Tesseract OCR executables from https://github.com/UB-Mannheim/tesseract/wiki

 4. Add the tesseract directory to your PATH.
-It is most likely present in 'C:/Program Files (x86)/Tesseract-OCR/tesseract'
+It is most likely present in 'C:\Program Files (x86)\Tesseract-OCR/tesseract'

 5. Set the environment variable TESSDATA_PREFIX to the location where folder 'tessdata' is present.
 Most probably TESSDATA_PREFIX=C:\Program Files (x86)\Tesseract-OCR.